networkninja/docassemble-LegalServerLink/Functions.md

 * `pro_bono_assignment_list` - required DAList of assignments

+## list_templates

+This is a small helper function that allows you to get a list of all the templates stored in the `/data/templates` folder of a given package.
+If no package is specified, it will check against the current package.
+A list of strings is returned.

+### Parameters

+* `package` - optional string name of a Docassemble package.

 ## Standard Keys

 There are functions also designed to just return the list of standard keys